yanxiaodi/EmployeePayslipCalculator/README.md

 `npm install`

-Then input this command blow:
+Then input this command below:

 `ng serve`

-You can open the url:
+You can open the URL:

 `http://localhost:4200`

-to test the angular app.
+to test the Angular App.

-### Run the cordova app
+### Run the Cordova App

 Please install Ionic first.